usdot-jpo-ode/wzdx/spec-content/objects/FlashingBeacon.md

 # FlashingBeacon Object
 The `FlashingBeacon` object describes a flashing warning beacon used to supplement a temporary traffic control device.
-It is mounted on a sign or channelizing device that is used to indicate a warning condition and capture driver attention.
+A flashing warning beacon is mounted on a sign or channelizing device and used to indicate a warning condition and capture driver attention.

 The `FlashingBeacon` is a type of field device; it has a `core_details` property which contains the [FieldDeviceCoreDetails](/spec-content/objects/FieldDeviceCoreDetails.md) and exists within a [FieldDeviceFeature](/spec-content/objects/FieldDeviceFeature.md).